Sea Power + Moon Hooligan- RESCHEDULED

-British Sea Power + Special Guest
+Sea Power + Special Guest

-Known for their theatrical stage antics, Mercury Prize nominees British Sea Power continue to be a vital creative force in the British music scene.
+Known for their theatrical stage antics, Mercury Prize nominees Sea Power continue to be a vital creative force in the British music scene.
 Their music has been regularly compared to the likes of The Cure, Joy Division, The Pixies and Arcade Fire, although their particular style of indie-rock is laced with enough strange brilliance to make it pleasingly hard to pigeon hole.

-‘British Sea Power Truly are one of the best live bands in the country by far’ – Louder Than War
+‘Sea Power Truly are one of the best live bands in the country by far’ – Louder Than War

 ‘They are that vital thing: a band who, had they not existed, no-one else would have thought to invent them.
 They couldn’t feel more current and more necessary.
-You should be listening to British Sea Power.’
+You should be listening to Sea Power.’
 The Quietus

 ‘It’s clear that these aren’t just any musicians.
 You can’t help but feel slightly smarter by the end of the show, having listened to songs about everything from atoms to Greek mythology and while they’re always said to have well thought out shows, it’s another thing to experience it in reality.’ – Gigslutz

 Moon Hooligan are a friendly bunch of Psychedelic cowboys and sonic adventurers making good old fashioned rock’n’roll.
 From electronic wig-outs to Neil Young-esque ballads – their music is as timeless as their tongue-in-cheek lyrics; a fun band for nice people.

 Hailing from Folkestone, UK, genre defying Psych-Punk band Moon Hooligan, feature members of Eat Me, Pürple, Yes We Canada and Bad Kisser.